agforero/agforero.github.io/index.md

 * I have a big rock collection.
 I've been collecting it since I was 6 or something.
 * I can sing kinda well.
 I've been trying to make music lately.
 Might release something soon.

 ### You've reached the bottom of the website!
-Now I will list out things I'd consider "my favorite."
+Now I'll list out things I'd consider "my favorite."

 You aren't very likely to care about this, but I'm putting this anyway.
 It's my website, after all >:)